Question #3: “What is the discipleship process that prepares our people to participate in accomplishing the mission as a daily lifestyle?”

 2. What does it look like for our people to participate in accomplishing the mission?

-3. What is the discipleship process that prepares our people to participate in accomplishing the mission?
+3. What is the discipleship process that prepares our people to participate in accomplishing the mission as a daily lifestyle?

 Answering these questions will clarify everything.
 You will be able to evaluate and recalibrate the activities of the congregation so your people are consistently being prepared to go out and participate in accomplishing the mission as part of their everyday lives.